Warning

 -

 Request an interactive desktop with the number of GPUS equal to the number of workers.
-You need to request withthe sufficient resources (CPU, memory, wall time, etc.).
+You need to request with the sufficient resources (CPU, memory, wall time, etc.).
 Open a terminal on the desktop.

 -